hdShang/arxiv-daily/docs/cs-RO/2025-05-03/papers/250501931v1-semantic-intelligence-integrating-gpt-4-with-a-planning-in-low-cost-.md

 ---
 layout: default
-title: Semantic Intelligence: Integrating GPT-4 with A Planning in Low-Cost Robotics
+title: "Semantic Intelligence: Integrating GPT-4 with A Planning in Low-Cost Robotics"
 ---

 # Semantic Intelligence: Integrating GPT-4 with A Planning in Low-Cost Robotics